 The final-year research project is one of the most important and exciting parts of our undergraduate courses.
-Taken as part of the Research Skills unit, it involves a laboratory or literature/computer-based research project and data handling skills.
+Taken as part of the Research Skills unit, students can choose an experimental or non-experimental project.

-At the beginning of the final year, you will become active members of one of the research groups in the school or one of the surrounding hospitals for about six months.
+At the beginning of the final year, you will become active members of one of the research groups in the school or one of the surrounding hospitals for about sixteen weeks.

-During the project, you will work on an aspect of the ongoing research of the group and will contribute to the solving of important problems in contemporary cellular and molecular medicine.
+During the project, you will work on an aspect of the ongoing research of the group and will contribute to the solving of important problems in contemporary medical research.
 You will work alongside, and receive training and support from, our academic staff as well as their post-doctoral staff, technicians and PhD students.